karthikrajannadurai2/keycloak/src/com/keycloak/keycloak.md

     * Anonymous policy is for the client registration with the authentication (without initial access token).
     * There is postman collection is there under **Keycloak** (Authenticated_Client_registeration_Initial_access_token).

+* Client Settings :
+    * This has control over the client (see clientSettings.md file).

 **3. Client Scope :**

 * Clients scope is the one that gets added to the access token or ID token. (**Scope :-** Opportunity to do something.)